 - Office: QNC 2202

 - Office Phone: 519-888-4567 ext.
 35468

-In 2006, he started a postdoc at Ecole Normale Superieure in Paris, working in the group led by Serge Haroche and Jean-Michel Raimond.
-Supported by a Marie Curie fellowship, he did research on cold atoms and superconducting detectors.
+In 2006, Lupascu became a Postdoctoral Fellow at Ecole Normale Superieure Paris, in the group led by Professor S. Haroche and Professor J. M. Raimond, supported by a Marie Curie fellowship.
+During this time, he did research on cold atoms and superconducting detectors.

 Awards & honours